 When my granddaughter, Ava, was first diagnosed with Autism Spectrum Disorder (ASD) at age 2, many heath professionals told her parents relocating hours away from Eastern Kentucky would be the best option for her to receive the care she needed and deserved.
-That was the wake-up call for my family, and for me, personally as CEO of Pikeville Medical Center.
+That was the wake-up call for my family, and for me, personally as President and CEO of Pikeville Medical Center.
 Instead of uprooting our family and accepting the false premise that good pediatric care can only come from far away cities, we immediately began working to develop solutions right here at home.
 With the help of an amazing team, and more importantly, God, stumbling blocks were removed one by one.

 In May of 2020, PMC opened the Appalachian Valley Autism (AVA) Center, in one of the nation’s most impoverished areas.
 The first comprehensive facility of its kind in our region offers Applied Behavior Analysis (ABA), Speech, Occupational and Feeding therapies.
 Because of this investment, children ages 1-12 — including my own beautiful granddaughter — are beginning to excel and reach their full potential.
 However, throughout the AVA Center development, we discovered the need for these life-changing services is even greater than I had originally thought.
 We have already outgrown our initial location.

 According to statistics, approximately 1 in 54 children has been identified as having ASD.
 One metro hospital a couple of hours from Pikeville has reported diagnosing and currently seeing as many as 150 Pike County children with Autism.